dapr/proposals/20251022-S-placementV2.md

 Some definitions:
 - Actor Types: the actor types a sidecar hosts.
 They come from the app/SDK registering actors; daprd’s actor subsystem exposes this, and daprd reports it.
 - Ring: the per actor type consistent hashing structure that maps (actorType, actorID) → host, aka the “consistent hash”.
 - PlacementTable: a namespace snapshot containing a map of actorType → ring plus metadata.
-In Phase 2 we send partial updates (only the changed types).
+With this proposal, we send partial updates (only the changed types).

 **Previously**, Placement would perform a namespace‑scoped full‑table swap, like the following example explains: